sequenceiq/gcc-credential-tester/README.md

 ###Prepeare your account

 Follow the instructions: https://cloud.google.com/storage/docs/authentication#service_accounts Create a `Service account` and `Generate a new P12 key`.
-Onceyou have downloaded the key use `openssl` to convert it to PEM.
+Once you have downloaded the key use `openssl` to convert it to PEM.

 `openssl pkcs12 -in path/to/key.p12 -nodes -nocerts > path/to/key.pem`